MarcusHoltz/marcusholtz.github.io/_posts/2024-03-23-opnsense-wireguard-vpn.md

 Letting in your port you made for WireGuard opens your firewall up.
 You now have a hole in your network, on the port you choose.

-Be aware of this fact, as [UDP hole-punching](https://en.wikipedia.org/wiki/UDP_hole_punching) VPNs like Tailscale, Zerotier, Netbird all work without this requirement.
+> Be aware, [UDP hole-punching](https://en.wikipedia.org/wiki/UDP_hole_punching) VPNs like Tailscale, Zerotier, Netbird all work without this requirement.

 Now that you're aware of the risks and alternatives, let's begin: